Get

 Purina Pro Plan

-Purina has had only one recall, in March 2016.
+Purina has had several recalls starting in March 2016.
 The company voluntarily recalled several batches of Purina Beneful and Purina Pro Plan wet dog food when it discovered that they might not contain the same vitamin and mineral content that was stated on the labels.
+There were other recalls recently, with one in 2022 for mislabeling and two others in 2023 for elevated ingredients.

 divider-paw